rhotertj/thesis/README.md

 $ conda env create && conda activate thesis
 ```
 Beware, installation might take a few (more than 15) minutes.
+Consider passing `-f exact_environment.yml` in case newer versions of dependencies do not work.

 While you wait, you can download the pretrained models: